malarcongh/interactive-rating-component/README.md

 This is my solution for the Interactive Rating Component challenge from https://frontendmentor.io.

-It was made with Sass, React, Vite anbd FramerMotion.
+It was made with Sass, React, Vite and FramerMotion.

 Here's the final result: